sahan-nirodha24/Text-OCR-App-V01/README.md

 ### Screenshots Of the Text OCR App Version 01

-Splash Screen of the App
+Splash Screen of the App on the Android Emulator
 ![Screenshot 2025-01-07 235335](https://github.com/user-attachments/assets/c9c40821-1145-48cf-85e1-7930f2f175b1)

-Main Page of the App - Default View
+Main Page of the App - Default View on the Android Emulator
 ![Screenshot 2025-01-07 235342](https://github.com/user-attachments/assets/8b9cf32e-2a10-41d8-98ca-56a94e2a9c3d)

-After Capturing the Image, The Main Page View is Displayed.
+After Capturing the Image, The Main Page View is Displayed on the Android Emulator
 ![Screenshot 2025-01-07 235355](https://github.com/user-attachments/assets/3ccee427-7f3d-41cd-bdbe-2a8ee51b4a77)

-After Pressing the Reset Button, The Main Page View is Displayed.
+After Pressing the Reset Button, The Main Page View is Displayed on the Android Emulator
 ![Screenshot 2025-01-07 235342](https://github.com/user-attachments/assets/8b9cf32e-2a10-41d8-98ca-56a94e2a9c3d)